 🥜How to serve

-- Dessert hummus - If you have yet to try sweet hummus, you are definitely missing out!
+- Dessert hummus - If you have yet to try sweet hummus, you are missing out!
 Try spreading some dark chocolate hummus or cookie dough hummus onto your pancakes.

-- Fresh fruits - Serve pancakes with some sliced bananas, fresh or frozen berries, peaches, or whatever fruits you fancy!
+- Fresh fruits - Serve pancakes with sliced bananas, fresh or frozen berries, peaches, or whatever fruits you fancy!

 - Jam/compote - If you like your pancakes to be sweeter, cook up some berry compote, or serve them with a spoonful of your favorite jam.